 The Crystal Gavel (TM) is CyberLaw’s series of publications dealing with the nexus of future technology and the law.
-The following sample publications may be of interest to CyberLaw Group clients and anyone wondering what the future may bring as technology continues to evolve and impact society.
+The sample publications below may be of interest to CyberLaw clients and anyone wondering what the future may bring as technology continues to evolve and impact society.

 FBI vs Apple